Shopify/polaris/polaris.shopify.com/content/design/typography.md

 ![An image showing how Heading styles are applied](/images/foundations/design/typography/text-heading-example-01@2x.png)

 **Heading xs - Heading lg** styles are most commonly used for card, section, or page titles.
-These styles aren’t responsive by default.
+These styles aren’t responsive by default, with the exception of Heading lg.
 The type size remains the same regardless of break point unless specified otherwise.

 ![An image showing how large Heading styles are applied](/images/foundations/design/typography/text-heading-example-02@2x.png)